PROJECT · PERSONAL · 2026–2029

 Time-lapse Project.

-A Raspberry Pi, an Arducam HQ camera, and a 3D-printed weatherproof enclosure pointed at a Los Angeles hillside for two years.
+A Raspberry Pi, an Arducam HQ camera, and a 3D-printed weatherproof enclosure pointed at a Los Angeles hillside for three years.

 LOADING MESH…

 Same hillside as the Native Plant Oasis project.
 Different angle — instead of mapping it in 3D, watch it grow.
-Five captures a day at PST-locked clock times for two years, stitched into roughly a two-minute video at the end.
+Seventeen captures a day at clock-locked times for three years, stitched into roughly a two-minute video at the end.

 12 MP Per frame